Promoting events is not an easy task!

 Step-1: Define Your Objective

 Do you want to sell a crazy amount of tickets?
 Are you aiming to build a long-term relationship with your sponsors and invited guests?
 Is it the ‘attendee loyalty’ you’re looking for your recurring events?

 Deciding on what you want to achieve from your event can make things easier for you, choosing the right social platforms, and how you get the best out of it.
-You need to think carefully about your primary objectives, and may want to carve out separate approach and strategies for each social network accordingly.
+You need to think carefully about your primary objectives, and may want to carve out separate approaches and strategies for each social network accordingly.
 So, first and foremost, be very serious about it.

 Here are some sample questions that might help you to set your objectives: